- About us

 “The need for Information security professionals has never been greater.
 The new General Data Protection Regulation legislation will be enforced in 2018 and companies risk fines of up to 4% of their income if they fail to comply.
 Consequently there is a huge need for Security Analysts, Network Engineers, Penetration Testers and SOC engineers to combat these threats.”

-To check out our latest technology jobs click here.
+To see our latest technology jobs click here.

 - Top 5 highest paying jobs in Cyber Security